 In 1989, he began to work as a freelance photographer traveling around the world from Indonesia to Egypt, Cuba to the Central African Republic, eventually returning to Afghanistan in 2001 where he devoted his work to documenting the decades long war and plight of the Afghan people caught in the midst of misunderstanding and a global power struggle.

-Zalmaï spent most of his life between Afghanistan, Europe, the United States and Asia.
+Zalmaï spent most of his life between Afghanistan, Europe and Asia.
 His work has been published in several magazines and newspapers, including the New York Times Magazine, The New Yorker, Time, Harper's Magazine, Newsweek and La Republica.
 He worked for a number of international organizations and NGOs including Human Rights Watch, UNHCR, ICRC, and the UN Office On Drug and Crime.